Arlo Guthrie: Legacy

 Like his father, Woody Guthrie, he often sings songs of protest against social injustice.
 He collaborated with poet Adrian Mitchell to tell the story of Chilean folk singer and activist Víctor Jara in song.
 He regularly performed with folk musician Pete Seeger, one of his father's longtime partners.
 Ramblin' Jack Elliott, who had lived for two years in the Guthries' home before Arlo left for boarding school, had absorbed Woody's style perhaps better than anyone; Arlo has been said to have credited Elliott for passing it along to him.
+Arlo also attributed his inheritance of his father's talking blues stylings as "genetic" without any conscious learning of it, as Woody was too ill to perform by the time Arlo was old enough to enter most concert venues and thus Arlo never saw his father perform live.

 In 1991, Guthrie bought the church that had served as Alice and Ray Brock's former home in Great Barrington, Massachusetts, and converted it to the Guthrie Center, an interfaith meeting place that serves people of all religions.
 The center provides weekly free lunches in the community and support for families living with HIV/AIDS, as well as other life-threatening illnesses.
 It also hosts a summertime concert series and Guthrie does six or seven fund raising shows there every year.
 There are several annual events such as the Walk-A-Thon to Cure Huntington's Disease and a "Thanksgiving Dinner That Can't Be Beat" for families, friends, doctors and scientists who live and work with Huntington's disease.

 One of the title characters in the comic strip Arlo and Janis is named after Guthrie.
 Cartoonist Jimmy Johnson noted he was inspired by a friend who resembled Guthrie to name one of his characters Arlo.
 English commentator Arlo White was named after Guthrie.

 Guthrie was the subject of a 2012 unauthorized biography, Arlo Guthrie: The Warner Reprise Years, by Hank Reineke, for which Guthrie refused to cooperate.
 After finding Reineke's work to be "better than (he) imagined it" and feeling it had suffered from Guthrie's non-participation in it, he agreed to assist Reineke in the sequel, Rising Son: The Life and Music of Arlo Guthrie, which was released in 2023.
 Guthrie has expressed no interest in writing any memoir or tell-all.